 We have numerous community partners who join with us in meeting the needs of students, helping them reach their goals.
 These partnerships make our school stronger and benefit our students with empowering experiences.
 These include our partnerships with United Way, Promise South Salt Lake, Promise Refugee Youth, The University of Utah Reading Clinic, Big Brothers Big Sisters, The Tumani Center, Latinos in Action, WeCAN, AVID, The Granite Education Foundation, and AmeriCorps.

-Instruction and programming is student-centered, providing differentiation according to student needs.
+Instruction and programming is student-centered, providing differentiation according to student needs, with a central focus on improving literacy skills and proficiency.
 Teachers are trained weekly on strategies to enhance student learning.
 In addition, teachers collaborate over student growth and performance often, discussing ways we can improve our practice to help each students reach their potential.

 Granite Park Junior High School has a robust After School and Summer School program.
-During the school year, all students receive a free breakfast in their classroom to start the day.
+During the school year, all students receive a free breakfast in their classroom to start the day, as well as free lunch.
 If students attend our free After School program, they also get an after school snack and dinner before being bused home.
 During the After School program, students engage in tutoring and other homework help, followed up by numerous options of enrichment activities.
 We acknowledge our partner Promise South Salt Lake as being integral to the high level of functioning of our wonderful After School and Summer School programming.